Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Abstract

 \section{Abstract}

-While a growing body of literature has been studying new Graph Neural Networks (GNNs) that work on both homophilic and heterophilic graphs, little work has been done on adapting classical GNNs to less-homophilic graphs.
-Although lacking the ability to work with less-homophilic graphs, classical GNNs still stand out in some properties such as efficiency, simplicity and explainability.
-We propose a novel graph restructuring method to maximize the benefit of prevalent GNNs with the homophilic assumption.
-Our contribution is threefold: \begin{enumerate*}[label=\emph{\alph*})] \item learning the weight of pseudo-eigenvectors for an adaptive spectral clustering that aligns well with known node labels, \item proposing a new homophilic metric that measures how two nodes with the same label are likely to be connected, and \item reconstructing the adjacency matrix based on the result of adaptive spectral clustering to maximize the homophilic scores.
+While a growing body of literature has been studying new Graph Neural Networks (GNNs) that work on both homophilic and heterophilic graphs, little has been done on adapting classical GNNs to less-homophilic graphs.
+Although the ability to handle less-homophilic graphs is restricted, classical GNNs still stand out in several nice properties such as efficiency, simplicity, and explainability.
+In this work, we propose a novel graph restructuring method that can be integrated into any type of GNNs, including classical GNNs, to leverage the benefits of existing GNNs while alleviating their limitations.
+Our contribution is threefold: \begin{enumerate*}[label=\emph{\alph*})] \item learning the weight of \emph{pseudo-eigenvectors} for an adaptive spectral clustering that aligns well with known node labels, \item proposing a new density-aware homophilic metric that is robust to label imbalance, and \item reconstructing the adjacency matrix based on the result of adaptive spectral clustering to maximize homophilic scores.
 The experimental results show that our graph restructuring method can significantly boost the performance of six classical GNNs by an average of 25\% on less-homophilic graphs.
-The boosted performance is comparable to state-of-the-art methods. \end{enumerate*}
+The boosted performance is comparable to state-of-the-art methods.\footnote{The extended version is available at \url{https://arxiv.org/abs/2206.02386}.
+The code is available at \url{https://github.com/seanli3/graph_restructure}.} \end{enumerate*}